 Flexibility – The salespeople display strong character strength, integrity, and work ethic.
 This demonstrates their consistent nature when making decisions and interacting with co-workers.
 It is likely that they will be well-respected by those they work with and be an overall good representation of ABC Enterprise, whether they are in the office or holding a meeting with a client or prospect.
 They will consistently adhere to company norms and work to build a solid foundation with salespeople and the clients they will be working with.
 Therefore the benchmark has been set at 4-7.

 Emotional Development – This group scored to have a good or very good level of ego and emotional development.
 At this level, they tend to be emotionally mature, persistent in their work, and confident in their position and knowledge thereof.
-The sales people may be a bit over-tolerant and patient at times, but considering they are simply offering suggestions and guidance to sales people this seems to work to their advantage.
 Accordingly, the benchmark for this role has been set at 6-8.

 Assertiveness – Overall, the participants are fairly assertive.
 They are able to give directions as necessary and generally have no qualms about offering their opinion or suggestions.
 Considering the nature of this position, this work to their advantage in that they are able to be decisive and confident, giving people honest, direct information.
 It would be in the best interest of ABC Enterprise to hire future salespeople based on his level of assertiveness, with the benchmark set from 6-8.